pism/pism/doc/sphinx/climate_forcing/ocean.rst

 water masses.
 It is based on the ocean box model of :cite:`OlbersHellmer2010` and includes a geometric approach which makes it applicable to ice shelves that evolve in two horizontal dimensions.
-For each ice shelf, PICO solves the box model equations describing the transport between coarse ocean boxes.
+For each ice shelf, PICO solves the box model equations describing the transport between consecutive coarse ocean boxes at the ice shelf's subsurface.
 It applies a boundary layer melt formulation :cite:`HellmerOlbers1989`, :cite:`HollandJenkins1999`.
 The overturning circulation is driven by the ice-pump :cite:`LewisPerkin1986`: melting at the ice-shelf base reduces the density of ambient water masses.
 Buoyant water rising along the shelf base draws in ocean water at depth, which flows across the continental shelf towards the deep grounding lines.
 The model captures this circulation by defining consecutive boxes following the flow within the ice shelf cavity, with the first box adjacent to the grounding line.
 The extents of the ocean boxes are computed adjusting to the evolving grounding lines and calving fronts.
 Open ocean properties in front of the shelf as well as the geometry of the shelf determine basal melt rate and basal temperature at each grid point.